-2. Add motions on the keyboard.
+2. Add motions.

 Reach both hands up in the air.
-Move fingers for air typing of E-I, E-I, O. Left tall finger for E. Right tall finger for I. Right ring finger for O.
+Move fingers for air typing of E-I, E-I, O.

+Left tall finger for E. Right tall finger for I. Right ring finger for O.

-Observe as students add motions.
+Observe as children add motions.
 Are they following the left-right pattern for E-I, E-I, O?
 Are they using the ring finger for O?